 Golden Gate Canyon State Park

-The 2.5-mile Racoon Trail is my favorite go-to for fall colors and views.
-It’s great for families and those who want a quick and easy day hike near Denver.
-Another favorite hike for fall colors in Golden Gate Canyon State Park is the 4-mile Frazer Meadow trail via the Horseshoe loop.
-These are both popular trails, as is the park during the fall season.
+The 2.5-mile Raccoon Trail is my favorite go-to for fall colors and views.
+It’s great for families and anyone looking for a quick, easy day hike near Denver.
+Another favorite fall-color hike in Golden Gate Canyon State Park is the 4-mile Frazer Meadow trail via the Horseshoe loop.
+These are both popular trails, as is the park in the fall.
 Come early and be prepared to wait in line for parking.
-If you can swing it, I suggest heading up early morning and on a weekday.
+If you can swing it, I suggest heading up early in the morning and on a weekday.

 Roxborough State Park

-Roxborough State Park, another state park near Denver, is a great place to see Colorado fall colors.
-Formed by the same red rock formation that created Red Rocks Amphitheatre, Roxborough provides similar beauty but without the crowds.
+Roxborough State Park, another state park near Denver, is a great place to see Colorado’s fall colors.
+Formed from the same red rock that created Red Rocks Amphitheater, Roxborough offers similar beauty without the crowds.
 What feels like a diamond in the rough, the park is somewhat removed from the hustle and bustle of the Front Range, providing a quiet natural sanctuary nestled amongst towering red rocks.

 Several hikes lead you through the park to get an up-close look at these formations.
 The Fountain Valley Loop trail is a great place to start.
 Be sure to stop at the Fountain Valley and Lyons Overlook along this 2.6-mile loop for some of the best views of the park.

-Tip: the small town of Roxborough is the nearest town where you’ll find a nice offering of restaurants and breweries for post-hike.
+Tip: The small town of Roxborough is the nearest town with a nice selection of restaurants and breweries for post-hike dining.

 Kenosha Pass

-I mention Kenosha Pass in my blog about Easy Day Trips from Denver for Fall Foliage, but I also would put it in my list of top places for where to see Colorado fall colors.
+I mention Kenosha Pass in my blog about Easy Day Trips from Denver for Fall Foliage, but I would also put it on my list of top places to see Colorado fall colors.
 Located 65 miles southwest of Denver, Kenosha Pass reaches 9,997 feet in elevation along HWY 285, which connects the Front Range to Park County and other Colorado mountain town favorites like Salida and Buena Vista.

 Choose your turnaround point, but I typically turn around after 2.5 miles as the elevation gain picks up quickly past six miles.
 You’ll see plenty of yellowing aspens and beautiful views of the valley floor below.

-Be prepared, this area fills up fast as this is one of the most popular fall hikes near Denver.
+Be prepared, this area fills up fast, as this is one of the most popular fall hikes near Denver.
 There are two parking areas on either side of the road.
-There isn’t a ton of parking, so I would plan to get there early to avoid parking alongside the road.
+There isn’t much parking, so I would plan to get there early to avoid parking along the road.

 Tip: Craft Mountain Brewing in the nearby small town of Bailey is perfect for post-hike bites and brews.